King James Version: Printing

 In the Great Bible, readings derived from the Vulgate but not found in published Hebrew and Greek texts had been distinguished by being printed in smaller roman type.
-In the Geneva Bible, a distinct typeface had instead been applied to distinguish text supplied by translators, or thought needful for English grammar but not present in the Greek or Hebrew; and the original printing of the Authorized Version used roman type for this purpose, albeit sparsely and inconsistently.
+In the Geneva Bible, a distinct typeface had instead been applied to distinguish text supplied by translators, or thought needful for English grammar but not present in the Greek or Hebrew; and the original printing of the Authorised Version used roman type for this purpose, albeit sparsely and inconsistently.
 This results in perhaps the most significant difference between the original printed text of the King James Bible and the current text.
-When, from the later 17th century onwards, the Authorized Version began to be printed in roman type, the typeface for supplied words was changed to italics, this application being regularized and greatly expanded.
+When, from the later 17th century onwards, the Authorised Version began to be printed in roman type, the typeface for supplied words was changed to italics, this application being regularised and greatly expanded.
 This was intended to de-emphasize the words.

-The original printing contained two prefatory texts; the first was a formal Epistle Dedicatory to "the most high and mighty Prince" King James.
-Many British printings reproduce this, while most non-British printings do not.

-The second preface was called Translators to the Reader, a long and learned essay that defends the undertaking of the new version.
-It observes the translators' stated goal, that they "never thought from the beginning that [they] should need to make a new translation, nor yet to make of a bad one a good one, ... but to make a good one better, or out of many good ones, one principal good one, not justly to be excepted against; that hath been our endeavour, that our mark."
-They also give their opinion of previous English Bible translations, stating, "We do not deny, nay, we affirm and avow, that the very meanest translation of the Bible in English, set forth by men of our profession, (for we have seen none of theirs [Catholics] of the whole Bible as yet) containeth the word of God, nay, is the word of God."
-As with the first preface, some British printings reproduce this, while most non-British printings do not.
-Almost every printing that includes the second preface also includes the first.

-The first printing contained a number of other apparatus, including a table for the reading of the Psalms at matins and evensong, and a calendar, an almanac, and a table of holy days and observances.
-Much of this material became obsolete with the adoption of the Gregorian calendar by Britain and its colonies in 1752, and thus modern editions invariably omit it.

 So as to make it easier to know a particular passage, each chapter was headed by a brief précis of its contents with verse numbers.
 Later editors freely substituted their own chapter summaries, or omitted such material entirely.
 Pilcrow marks are used to indicate the beginnings of paragraphs except after the book of Acts.